MewPurPur/GodSVG/README.md

 Contributions are very welcome!
 GodSVG is built in [Godot](https://github.com/godotengine/godot).
 For code contributions, read [Contributing Guidelines](CONTRIBUTING.md).
 Before starting work on features, first propose them by using the issue form and wait for approval.

 To report bugs or propose features, use Github's issue form.
 For more casual discussion around the tool or contributing to it, find me on [GodSVG's Discord](https://discord.gg/R8pM6vXWTY).

+GodSVG is free for everyone to use however they want.
+This is not to say that the official communities are anarchy: All of them, including this Github repository, are actively moderated.

 ## License